The Diamond Sutra is one of the most revered texts of Mahayana Buddhism and a jewel of the world's religious literature.

 The Diamond Sutra played an important role in the life of Huineng (638-713), the Sixth Patriarch of Chan (Zen).
 It is recorded in Huineng's autobiography that when he was an adolescent selling firewood in a marketplace, he heard someone reciting the Diamond Sutra and immediately became enlightened.

 It is believed the Diamond Sutra was translated from Sanskrit into Tibetan in the late 8th or early 9th century.
 The translation is attributed to a disciple of Padmasambhava named Yeshe De and an Indian scholar named Silendrabodhi.
 A even older manuscript of the Diamond Sutra was discovered in the ruins of a Buddhist monastery in Bamiyan, Afghanistan, written in a language of Gandhara.

 A complete woodblock printed scroll of the Diamond Sutra, dated 868 CE, was among several texts preserved in a sealed cave near Dunhuang, in Gansu Province, China.
 In 1900 a Chinese monk, Abbot Wang Yuanlu, discovered the sealed door to the cave, and in 1907 a Hungarian-British explorer named Marc Aurel Stein was allowed to see inside the cave.
 Stein chose some scrolls randomly and purchased them from Abbot Wang.
 Eventually these scrolls were taken to London and given to the British Library.

 It would be a few years before European scholars recognized the significance of the Diamond Sutra scroll and realized how old it was.
 It was printed nearly 600 years before Gutenberg printed his first Bible.
-The scroll is too fragile to be displayed in public, but you may view a digital copy of the scroll on the British Library's website.

 What the Sutra Is About